 Part C

-Medicare Advantage plan or Part C is a private Medicare plan that covers Medicare Part A and B. All the same benefits as Original Medicare, and may include benefits Original Medicare doesn't cover, like hearing, dental, vision care and wellness services.
+Medicare Part C, also known as a Medicare Advantage plan, is a private health insurance option that combines the coverage of Medicare Part A (hospital insurance) and Part B (medical insurance).
+Medicare Advantage plans offer all the same benefits as Original Medicare, and often include additional benefits that Original Medicare does not cover, such as hearing, dental, vision care, and wellness services.

 Health Maintenance Organization (HMO) Plans